-Don’t you hate throwing away excess sourdough starter during the feeding process?
+I don’t know about you by I hate throwing away my sourdough discard.
 Many see this excess as “waste” but I like to think of it as opportunities to try new recipes.
 Instead of tossing it use your excess starter in these sourdough discard recipes.

 A fluffy loaf of sourdough bread needs well-fed, active starter that will impart flavor, fermentation, and leavening.
 But there are other recipes, that do well with unfed discarded starter.
 Waffles, pancakes, biscuits, crackers, pizza crust, and brownies are just a few examples.

-What sourdough discard does do is add tons of incredible flavor to baked goods.
+Sourdough discard adds tons of incredible flavor to baked goods.
 The lactic acid bacteria found in sourdough discard adds flavor and tenderizes wheat proteins.
 For this reason, people with gluten sensitivities often have an easier time digesting sourdough baked goods.

 Most sourdough starters are kept at a 100% hydration meaning they are fed with equal amounts of water and flour.
-If you keep your starter at a lower hydration level, you might need to use less flour or add more liquid to a recipe.
+If you keep your starter at a different hydration level, you might need to adjust the flour our liquid amounts accordingly.

 How long can you keep sourdough discard?